Sasha Issenberg

 Sasha Issenberg is an American journalist.
-His articles have been published in Philadelphia, Slate, the Washington Monthly, The New York Times Magazine, The Atlantic, Boston, The Boston Globe, Monocle and George, where he was a contributing editor.
+His articles have been published in Philadelphia, Slate, the Washington Monthly, The New York Times Magazine, The Atlantic, Boston, The Boston Globe, Monocle, Politico, The Wall Street Journal, The Washington Post and George, where he was a contributing editor.

 Biography

 Issenberg was born to a Jewish family and is a 2002 graduate of Swarthmore College.

 In 2016, he covered the 2016 presidential campaign for Bloomberg News.